-Notes: Estimates are constructed by a nearest-neighbor matching approach where each aggregation community is matched to the five non-aggregation communities with the most similar usage in 2008 and 2009.
-The log usage and log price columns report average effects as calculated by equations (3) and (4), respectively.
-The elasticity column reports regression estimates of $\hat{\beta}g$ from equation (5).
+Significance levels: 10 percent, 5 percent, 1 percent.
+Estimates are constructed by a nearest-neighbor matching approach where each aggregation community is matched to the five non-aggregation communities with the most similar usage in 2008 and 2009.
+The Log Usage and Log Price columns report average effects as calculated by equations (3) and (4), respectively.
+The Elasticity column reports regression estimates of $\hat{\beta}g$ from equation (5).
 Each elasticity estimate corresponds to a separate regression.
 The number of price observations corresponds to the number of observations used for each elasticity estimate.
-Standard errors, given in parentheses, are constructed via subsampling.
+Standard errors, given in parentheses, and statistical significance levels are calculated via subsampling.